geoHeil/streaming-reference/README.md

 }
 ```

 the data is cleaned up and transformed nicely.
+When the rigt attributes are set!
 </details>

 ### Elastic stuff